 Master of Science in Reproductive Science and Medicine

-A majority of program courses and activities will take place on the Chicago campus.
-However, the program is University-wide, and some core courses, electives, and thesis research opportunities are located on the Evanston and Stanley Manne Children's Research Institute campuses.
-University shuttles connect Chicago, Evanston and Stanley Manne Children's Research Institute campuses.
+A majority of program courses and activities will take place on the Chicago campus of Northwestern University.
+However, the program is University-wide, and select courses, and thesis research opportunities are located on the Evanston and Stanley Manne Children's Research Institute campuses.
+University shuttles connect Chicago, Evanston, and Stanley Manne Children's Research Institute campuses.

 CRS and Community

 The CRS serves as the administrative home of the MS-RSM program.
 The CRS is a long-standing academic and research center at Northwestern University serving to develop a community of reproductive scientists and provide member support through collaborative grants, networking events, data clubs, seminars, and trainee professional development activities.
 MS-RSM students will benefit from interacting with faculty, doctoral students, postdoctoral and clinical fellows in scientific and social settings.
 Professional relationship building is an important part of scientific training and MS-RSM students are expected to participate fully in CRS activities.